Castle Fraser: Ownership

 Castle Fraser was built as the home of the Frasers of Muchalls, later Frasers of Castle Fraser.
 The castle was passed down through the Lords Fraser, the Frasers of Inverallochy and then the Mackenzie family who took the name Mackenzie Fraser.
 In 1897 the last male Fraser of the direct line, Frederick Mackenzie Fraser, died childless.
 In 1921 his widow, Theodora, sold the castle due to the lack of a suitable heir and mounting financial difficulties.
-The buyer was Weetman Pearson, 1st Viscount Cowdray.
-The Pearson family restored the castle as a shooting lodge and gave it to the National Trust for Scotland in 1976.
+The buyer was Weetman Pearson, 1st Viscount Cowdray, who gave it to his son, Bernard Clive Pearson for restoration.
+The castle then passed onto Lavinia Pearson and her husband Major Charles Michael Smiley.
+The Pearson family then gave the castle to the National Trust for Scotland in 1976.
 The Trust now opens the castle to visitors all year round along with the grounds and walled garden.
 During 2019, the site received 56,822 visitors.

 In film

 Some scenes in the 2006 film The Queen, starring Dame Helen Mirren, featured Castle Fraser as a backdrop.